Building Multi-Step AI Agents with LangGraph

 graph.add_edge("handle_failure", END)

-Simple retry loops work for flaky failures.
-But some failures need the agent to change its strategy.
-The Reflexion pattern routes the agent through a dedicated critique node after a failure.
-The LLM looks at what went wrong and suggests a new plan before the next try.
+A simple retry handles flaky failures.
+Some failures need the agent to change strategy.
+The Reflexion pattern routes the agent through a critique node after a failure.
+The LLM reads what went wrong and proposes a new plan before the next try.

 from langchain_openai import ChatOpenAI